mzlogin/awesome-adb/README.en.md

   Device ID = 860955027785041
 ```

-`Device ID` which is IMEI.
+`Device ID` stands for IMEI.

-In Android 5.0 and above in the command output is empty, was acquired by other means (requires root privileges):
+For devices with a os of Android 5.0 and the aboves, the command used to view IMEI above is not working which always comes out nothing, the alternative is like this(requires root privileges):

 ```sh
 adb shell